-- corporations the findings of investigative journalists and activists in Russia about Gazprom's corruption and the actual results of Nord Stream 1 for all involved parties. - Insist on measures that will force think tanks and academics in favor of the project to fully disclose their potential conflicts of interest and any affiliation with Gazprom or its partners. - Conduct independent research about the true costs including environmental, political, security and economic implications of Nord Stream 2 for the Netherlands and the EU and share their findings widely with policymakers and society to inform them about the issues.
-There is a lack of independent expert research and journalistic investigations about the impact of the project on the climate, on the ecosystems of the Kurgalsky reserve, the Baltic Sea and Natura 2000, and on the observance of the human rights of the indigenous peoples of Russia. - Demand from the European Union that: - the Nord Stream 2 project complies with international conventions (the Convention

-- on Environmental Impact Assessment in a Transboundary Context and Ramsar Convention) - Nord Stream 2 Environmental Impact Assessment documentation is re-organized and reflects on the damage and real value - of the Kurgalsky Nature Reserve - Nord Stream 2 must initiate proper environmental monitoring or control in the course of the construction and operation on both sea and onshore segments.
+- Conduct independent research about the true costs including environmental, political, security and economic implications of Nord Stream 2 for Germany and the EU and share their findings widely with policymakers and society to inform them about the issues.
+There is a lack of independent expert research and journalistic investigations about the impact of the project on the climate, on the ecosystems of the Kurgalsky reserve, the Baltic Sea and Natura 2000, and on the observance of the human rights of the indigenous peoples of Russia.
+In particular, study the impact of the project on indigenous Finno-Ugric peoples and the indigenous people of Yamal.
+Check the Nord Stream 2 project for compliance with OECD guidelines.
+Check the project for implementation of Free Prior and Informed Consent. - Demand from the German Government and the European Union that: - the Nord Stream 2 project complies with international conventions (the Convention on Environmental Impact Assessment in a Transboundary Context and Ramsar Convention) - Nord Stream 2 Environmental Impact Assessment documentation is re-organized and reflects on the damage and real value of the Kurgalsky Nature Reserve - Nord Stream 2 must initiate proper environmental monitoring or control in the course of the construction and operation on both sea and onshore segments.

-Questions for the Dutch Media
+Questions for the German media

-- We hope that after our conference the Dutch media will be interested in conducting journalistic investigations about the impact of the Nord Stream 2 project: - On the global climate change - On the ecosystem of the Natura 2000, on the Baltic Sea and on the Kurgalsky Nature Reserve and how Russian legislation on the latter became weakened because of Nord Stream 2 - On the human rights of indigenous people of Yamal and Finno-Ugric people.
+- We hope that after our conference the German media will be interested in conducting journalistic investigations about the environmental and social impact of the Nord Stream 2 project: - On global climate change - On the ecosystem of the Natura 2000, on the Baltic Sea and on the Kurgalsky Nature Reserve and how Russian legislation on the latter became weakened because of Nord Stream 2 - On the human rights of indigenous people of Yamal and Finno-Ugric people.
 Investigate project compliance with OECD guidelines.
-Check the project for implementation of Free Prior and Informed Consent. - We would like to also draw the media's attention to the so-called Capacity Optimization Plan of Gazprom.
-To re-iterate, the plan foresees the liquidation of over 95% (!) of the total pipeline capacity at the Russian-Ukrainian border.
+Check the project for implementation of Free Prior and Informed Consent. - We would also like to draw the media's attention to the so-called Capacity Optimization Plan of Gazprom.
+Because of the successful propaganda campaign, the general public is unaware that the launch of Nord Stream 2 entails a dramatic reduction of Russia's gas export capacity to Europe.
+To re-iterate, the plan foresees the dismantling of over 95% (!) of the total pipeline capacity at the Russian-Ukrainian border.
 Current capacity exceeds 240 billion cubic meters a year (bcma), and Gazprom plans to reduce it to 10-15 bcma.
-The plan confirms that Nord Stream 2 is not about diversification and security of supply but about the elimination of Ukrainian transit. - We encourage the media to question the myth
+The plan confirms that Nord Stream 2 is not about diversification and security of supply, but it is about the elimination of Ukrainian transit which will hit the welfare and political security of all EU customers.
+The expansion of Nord Stream 2 by 55 bcma of new capacity entering Europe in Greifswald, Germany, will be followed by the dismantling of over 130 bcma currently operating at the border of Ukraine and the European Union.
+Paradoxically, more pipeline capacity at the German border means less capacity at the border